Saint Seiya: The Hades: Development

 Following the success of the game Saint Seiya: The Sanctuary, Dimps began development of the sequel again with Ryu Mito as project manager.

 Dimps chose not to adapt the Asgard or Poseidon arcs to instead adapt the Hades arc, which coincided with the currently airing Saint Seiya: Hades anime as well as being able to reuse a lot of characters present in the previous game that were not present in the other arcs.
 However the anime had not finished airing and as a result the game's story mode does not cover the conclusion of the Hades arc.
 Dimps considered adapting the film Legend of Crimson Youth instead, which has a similar story with resurrected Gold Saints, but the studio felt that this would ultimately harm the project.

 Unlike Saint Seiya: The Sanctuary, the voice acting was only recorded in Japanese, with the original voice actors from the series.

 Reception

 Marketing and release

-Saint Seiya: The Hades was announced by Atari in June 2006, for autumn 2006.
+Saint Seiya: The Hades was announced by Atari Europe in June 2006, for autumn 2006.
 At the same time, it was announced that the Hades story arc would be adapted.
 The game was showcased at Japan Expo 2006, on the Bandai Namco stand, and at the Games Convention in Leipzig in August 2006.

 Saint Seiya: The Hades was released in France on September 29, 2006, before the Japanese release in 2007.
 Like its predecessor, Saint Seiya: The Hades was not distributed in North America.